DanceCam/DanceCam.github.io/_pages/home.md

 <img class="repo-img-light img-full" src="{{ site.baseurl }}/assets/img/sim_m92_measurements.png" width="100%"/>
 <img class="repo-img-dark img-full" src="{{ site.baseurl }}/assets/img/sim_m92_measurements-dark.png" width="100%"/>
 <div class="caption">
-  10-pixel aperture magnitudes (left panel), source sizes (defined as D50, the diameter of the circle within which 50% of the light from a star is contained, middle panel) and centroid coordinates (right panels).
+  10-pixel aperture <a href="https://en.wikipedia.org/wiki/Photometry_(astronomy)#Magnitudes_and_colour_indices">magnitudes</a> (left panel), source sizes (defined as D50, the diameter of the circle within which 50% of the light from a star is contained, middle panel) and centroid coordinates (right panels).
   Shown here are the residuals of those metrics for the inferred stack (orange disks) and simple averaged stack (blue triangles) when compared to the matching stars in the ground truth frames as a function of magnitude, along with their binned means and standard deviations (shown as error bars) – where the black and grey lines correspond to the inferred and averaged stack values, respectively.
   Also shown are the computed means for “bad seeing" and “good seeing" subsets of the data (> 1.2" and < 0.7", respectively).
 </div>